fpt/reenhance-components/README.md

 ## Documentation

-Each components must be instantiated with initial props/state beforehand.
+Each components must be instantiated with initial parameters before using them in JSX/TSX.

 ### AsyncResolver